 It generally works very well for anonymity, but doesn’t have the tunneling feature of VPNs that boosts security and overall privacy as well.

-If you want to examine differences between Tor and VPNs in more detail, our detailed guide discusses its advantages and disadvantages side by side.
+If you want to examine differences between in more detail, our detailed guide discusses its advantages and disadvantages side by side.

 What a VPN doesn’t do?